 Contamination being hidden; unacceptable

 Labs frequently check that DNA samples have not been contaminated by police or lab staff.
 If the samples are contaminated then they should be discarded, not introduced as evidence.

 In a case involving the finding of DNA on a weapon, the lab discovered the DNA from one of the police staff on a key sample.
 This is troublesome in itself, but even more troubling are the facts that this was not mentioned in the scientist’s statement or provided to us in the lab casefile.

 In many cases, the best that can be said is that it is not possible to identify anyone.
 In this case, we were able to exclude the defendant on the basis of one moment from the CCTV recording.

 The potential for misunderstanding of one Court following the judgment of another without the full knowledge of the facts and nuances that led to the published judgment are evidenced between the cases of Reed & Garmson in the Appeal Court in England and Wales, and the case of Wallace in New Zealand.
 This article illustrates how confusion has arisen and clarifies the issue with respect to Low Template (LTDNA) or Low Copy Number (LCN) DNA profiles.

-Recent trials in which we have been involved have seen the introduction of statistics using complex and not widely accepted computer programmes to produce statistics for profiles that the DNA expert has been unable to provide statistics using conventional methods.
-Debate continues within the scientific community even about the best way to interpret mixtures with clear, unambiguous alleles.
-Some of these exhibit the features normally associated with Low Template DNA (LTDNA); that is, variable results.
+Recent trials involving LCN or Low Template DNA in which we have been involved have seen the introduction of statistics using complex and not widely accepted computer programmes to produce statistics for profiles that the DNA expert has been unable to calculate using conventional methods.
 The interpretation of such profiles remains controversial with various approaches being proposed.